 A Series 51 model allows customers to customize exterior and interior colors and features.

 Though a sedan, the Continental Flying Spur closely matches the appearance of the Continental GT coupe.
 Bentley says the two were developed in parallel to create consistency in their visual appearance.
 Exterior features include:

 Leather surfaces and wood veneers provide a sumptuous feel to the inside of the Continental Flying Spur, which can be equipped with four or five seats.
 An optional adaptive cruise control system manages the throttle and brakes to maintain a preset distance behind the vehicle ahead.
 Interior features include:

 Breathing with the assistance of twin turbochargers, the Continental Flying Spur’s 6.0-liter W-12 moves the vehicle with great ease.
 Mechanical features include:

 Continental Flying Spur Speed

-A new Speed model was introduced for 2009.
-This package gives the Flying Spur a boost in power and an upgrade in ride and handling, along with a few exterior features.
+Introduced in 2009, this package gives the Flying Spur a boost in power and an upgrade in ride and handling, along with a few exterior features.
 Bentley says the Speed can go from zero to 60 mph in 4.5 seconds and can exceed 200 mph.